Skip to main content

 }

-Example file for creating an arbitrary configuration server with a bootable network drive and an additional network drive
+Example file for creating a cloud server of custom configuration with a bootable network volume and an additional network volume

 resource "selectel_vpc_keypair_v2" "keypair_1" {